NinVoido/spotify-vpn/doc/man-sections/vpn-network-options.rst

   (for both ``tun`` and ``tap`` devices, DCO and tun/tap driver).

-  If such a device name starts with ``tun`` or ``tap`` (e.g. ``tun-home``), OpenVPN will choose the right device type automatically.
+  If such a device name starts with ``tun`` or ``tap`` (e.g. ``tun-home``), spotify will choose the right device type automatically.
 Otherwise the desired device type needs to be specified with ``--dev-type tun`` or ``--dev-type tap``.